rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

       ( hom A a)
       ( inv-map-equiv-iso-representable  A is-segal-A a a' ψ)
 ```
-We now show that `arrow-map-equiv-iso-representable` has a retraction
+We now show that `arrow-map-equiv-iso-representable` section
- `arrow-inv-map-equiv-iso-representable`
+ `arrow-inv-map-equiv-iso-representable`.

 ```rzk
 #def htpy-comp-inv-map-equiv-map-equiv